fruitraccoon/typescript-react-dynamicimport-issue/README.md

+This is a repo that included minimal updates to reproduce an error to do with dynamic imports and tests running in node.
+Please see the commit history for details of the changes.

+## Brief Summary ##

+If [dynamic `import` expressions](https://blogs.msdn.microsoft.com/typescript/2017/06/27/announcing-typescript-2-4/) are being used AND `allowSyntheticDefaultImports` is set to `true` in `tsconfig.json`, it appears that the imports are not correctly converted into node-friendly `require` statements for the tests.

+## Reproduction Steps ##

+My node version is `v8.5.0`

+Pull this repo and run `yarn install` then `yarn test` (or the npm equivalents) - the test should fail with an `Unexpected token` error indicating the dynamic import.

+Remove the `allowSyntheticDefaultImports` tsconfig value and rerun the tests and they should pass.

+## Conclusion ##

+I'm not sure why this issue occurs, and I have been unable to reproduce it using the simple ts "greeter" example.
+There are so many moving parts involved (such as WebPack, Jest, etc) that it could be difficult to work out exactly what's happening.

+I've kept this repo in order to easily test for it in future.

+---
+---
+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>